symfony/symfony-docs/frontend/asset_mapper.rst

 do.
 If you want to take a shortcut, you can use a service like `Cloudflare`_, which will automatically do most of these things for you:

-- **Use HTTP/2**: Your web server **must** be running HTTP/2 so the browser can download assets in parallel.
+- **Use HTTP/2**: Your web server **must** be running HTTP/2 (or HTTP/3) so the browser can download assets in parallel.
 HTTP/2 is automatically enabled in Caddy and can be activated in Nginx and Apache.
 Or, proxy your site through a service like Cloudflare, which will automatically enable HTTP/2 for you.

-- **Compress your assets**: Your web server should compress your assets (JavaScript, CSS, images) before sending them to the browser.
+- **Compress your assets**: Your web server should compress (e.g. using gzip) your assets (JavaScript, CSS, images) before sending them to the browser.
 This is automatically enabled in Caddy and can be activated in Nginx and Apache.
   Or, proxy your site through a service like Cloudflare, which will automatically compress your assets for you.
 In Cloudflare, you can also enable `auto minify`_ to further compress your assets (e.g. removing whitespace and comments from JavaScript and CSS files).

 - **Set long-lived Expires headers**: Your web server should set long-lived Expires headers on your assets.
-Because AssetMapper includes a version hash in the filename of each asset, you can safely set the Expires header to a very long time in the future (e.g. 1 year).
+Because the AssetMapper component includes a version hash in the filename of each asset, you can safely set the Expires header to a very long time in the future (e.g. 1 year).
 This isn't automatic in any web server, but can be easily enabled.